alfredodeza/azure-rest-api-token/README.md

 # Generate an Azure REST API Token
 Find out how to create a REST API token from scratch so that you can use it to authenticate requests to Azure's REST API.

+## Why?
+If you need to interact with Azure's REST API directly, you will need a token.
+This token is used as part of the headers as the authorization value.

+In [some cases](https://github.com/Azure/azure-cli/issues/17102), the Azure CLI will not support certain APIs, but you can still access them via direct HTTP requests.

+## Requirements

 You'll need the following: